AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 ### Redis sorted sets
 The simplest approach is to bring out everyone's favourite swiss army knife, Redis.
 The partition and sort keys would be loaded into Redis sorted sets.
 Redis itself could be run on a managed service like AWS Elasticache.

-A sorted set provides numeric index-based access to the keys (referred to as the _rank_ of a set member), which can then be used to construct an `ExclusiveStartKey` to pass to DynamoDB.
-As the name of the type implies, Redis maintains the ordering using a _score_ value.
-We will use a numeric representation of the _creation date_ as the score.
+A sorted set provides numeric index-based access to the keys (referred to as the _rank_ of a set member) which can then be used to construct an `ExclusiveStartKey` to pass to DynamoDB.
+As the name implies, Redis maintains the ordering using a _score_ value.
+We will use a numeric representation of the _creation date_ as the _score_.

 Assuming the table outlined above, we will use `PK2` as the Redis key for a sorted set, `PK` as the member and `SK` (converted to UNIX time) as the score.
 In other words: `ZADD <PK2> to_unixtime(<SK>) <PK>`, would be sent to Redis.